sunscorched/sunscorched.github.io/_teaching/SBU_teaching.md

 location: "Stony Brook, New York"
 ---

-I've taught a range of undergraduate courses at Stony Brook University.
-Click the link to see a full list.
+I taught a range of undergraduate courses at Stony Brook University.

 Teaching Assistant
 ======